carlyoungman/We-not-me/README.md

-# Alivini
+# We not me

 A WordPress based website.
-This woocommerce project manages its products via a thrid party API
+A project that I didnt get paid for and hope to reuse.
+Has a lot of animation

 ## Authors